iqb-berlin/testcenter/README.md

 sudo chown -R www-data:www-data ./vo_data # normal apache2 config assumed
 ```
 - create a MySQL or a PostgreSQL database
-- Run the initialize-script, that
+- Run the initialize-script, that creates
-  - creates a superuser,
+  - a superuser
-  - creates a workspace with sample data,
+  - a workspace with sample data
-  - creates `config/DatabaseConnectionData.json` config file,
+  - `config/DatabaseConnectionData.json` config file
-  - creates necessary tables in the database.
+  - necessary tables in the database
 ```
 sudo --user=www-data php scripts/initialize.php \
     --user_name=<name your future superuser> \